 The Greenbottle Blue tarantula is one of the most stunning tarantulas in the world and a personal favorite of mine.

 While “blue” tarantulas are always popular in the hobby, I would argue that the green bottle blue is one of the very best.
-It manages to combine stunning colors with ease of care and docility that make it a perfect pet.
+It manages to combine amazing colors with ease of care, making it a great pet.

-Growing to around 5″ in legspan as adults these aren’t the largest of tarantulas, but this is definitely made up for by their orange rumps, metallic green carapace and almost unbelievable metallic blue legs.
+Growing to around 5 inches or so in legspan these aren’t the largest tarantula around.
+This modest size is definitely made up for by their orange rumps, metallic green carapace and almost unbelievable metallic blue legs.

 In reality the GBB comes for a small peninsula on Venezuela, located in the Caribbean Sea.
 Known as “Paraguana” the climate here is anything but humid.

-The WWF reports that the area is surprisingly arid, representing largely dry scrubland.
-Temperatures vary widely, reaching up to 50’C in exposed areas, though with significant drops in the shade and/or blow ground.
+The WWF reports that the area is surprisingly arid, representing largely dry desert scrubland.

 Broadly speaking these are sturdy spiders, which have evolved to live in a relatively harsh environment.
-This makes for a very forgiving species in captivity so long as it is not kept too moist.
+This makes for a very forgiving species in captivity.

 Some disagreements exist in the tarantula hobby as to whether the greenbottle blue is terrestrial or arboreal as it seems these adaptable spiders will adjust to almost any captive conditions.

-Studies in the wild suggest these are almost exclusively terrestrial, so we would suggest attempting to replicate this in captivity.
+Studies of their wild habitat suggests these are almost exclusively terrestrial, so we would suggest attempting to replicate this in captivity.

-As a result typical “tarantula temperatures” of around 25’C are perfectly appropriate for this species.
-Due to the fact that they tend to burrow to avoid heat, underfloor heating is unlikely to be the most appropriate form of heating, and instead a mat pad can be attached to one side of the cage.
+Due to the fact that they tend to burrow to avoid heat, underfloor heating is unlikely to be the most appropriate solution, and instead a mat pad can be attached to one side of the cage.